intel/gardener-extension-cri-resmgr/README.md

 There should be 'cri-resmgr-extension   Extension/cri-resmgr-extension' resources visible alongside cri-resmgr-extension deployment.

-Remember that "controller installation" should not be yet available - there is not shoot cluster deployed yet and extension is disabled by default.
+Remember that "controller installation" should not be yet available - there is not shoot cluster deployed yet and extension is disabled by default (**TODO**, BUG?!?!)?!?!? - is visible

 ```sh
 kubectl get controllerinstallation.core.gardener.cloud